-Between school and work, I have operated on an academic calendar for the better part of 30 years.
+Between being a student myself and working as a college professor, I have operated on an academic calendar for the better part of 30 years.
 Many people might view New Years as a time for evaluation and changes, but I see that time as fall.
 Once Labor Day weekend has come and gone, I am ready to make big changes in my family and evaluate where we are at.
 Frequently in our family, I rhetorically ask if we are overscheduled.
 There is no getting around school demands – pick-up, drop-off, homework, play dates – but we can control how much our children participate in after school activities.

 While it’s good to evaluate family schedule and dynamics, there is clear evidence it is worth the challenges associated with kid after school activities.
 Children and teens who participate in anything from soccer to music lessons have better academic success, have better social skills, have fewer behavior problems, and are more likely to go to college.
 The benefits of these extracurricular activities seem to be true for all children, regardless of family finances, family structure, or type of activity.